From The Journal: Direct and Indirect Costs of Migraine

 New research provides a contemporary estimate of the true cost of migraine

-Migraine has an astronomical economic burden and the cost isn’t limited to those living with migraine.
-It can affect family members, employers and taxpayers.
+Migraine exerts a high economic burden, and the cost isn’t limited to those living with migraine.
 The disease commonly affects people between the ages of 18 and 55, disrupting what should be the most productive years of a person’s life with bills and other expenses.
 Due to the frequently disabling nature of migraine, there is an immense need to keep literature on its true cost updated.
 A study recently published in Headache provides us with our most recent estimate.

 The American Headache Society is committed to keeping its members up to date on the most innovative and meaningful advancements in the realm of headache medicine.
 One of many initiatives to support that mission is our publication of Headache: The Journal of Head and Face Pain, published ten times per year, which highlights the latest findings in the realm of headache medicine research.
 Our “From the Journal” series offers a preview of some of the groundbreaking work detailed in Headache.
 Enjoy access to the full catalog of content plus a print subscription included with an American Headache Society Membership.
 Click here to become a member today.